7

 DESIGN & STYLING

-Despite looking like a BYD Seal that has eaten too many fish, with the same ‘ocean aesthetics’ design language (highlighted by a beltline that extends from headlights to tail-lights) and tech-filled cabin, the Seal U technically sits on a different platform to that electric saloon.
+Despite looking like a BYD Seal that has eaten too many fish, with the same ‘ocean aesthetics’ design language (highlighted by a beltline that extends from headlights to tail-lights) and tech-filled cabin, the Seal U technically sits on a different platform from that electric saloon.

-Mechanically, it’s pretty interesting.
-The FWD Boost model comes with a 1.5-litre normally aspirated Atkinson-cycle petrol engine, a 18.3kWh battery and an electric motor at the front.
-Meanwhile, the AWD Design model combines a four-cylinder 1.5-litre turbo Miller-cycle petrol engine with a 18.3kWh battery, an electric motor at the front and an electric motor at the rear.
-(The Miller cycle is meant to be more efficient at high speeds, the Atkinson cycle at low speeds.)
+Meanwhile, the four-wheel-drive Design model combines a four-cylinder 1.5-litre turbo Miller-cycle petrol engine with an 18.3kWh battery, an electric motor at the front and an electric motor at the rear.
+(The Miller cycle is meant to be more efficient at high speeds, and the Atkinson cycle at low speeds.)

-The car is ostensibly fitted with a single-speed transmission, a bit like with an EV, but in reality there’s one gear for the electric powertrain, one gear for the engine and a reduction gear to mesh the two together.
+The car is ostensibly fitted with a single-speed transmission, a bit like with an EV, but in reality, there’s one gear for the electric powertrain, one gear for the engine and a reduction gear to mesh the two together.

 INTERIOR

-Inside, it’s mostly soft-touch surfaces, with the seats, dashboard, door panels and centre console upholstered in 'vegan' faux leather.
+Inside, it’s mostly soft-touch surfaces, with the seats, dashboard, door panels and centre console upholstered in vegan faux leather.

 It's dominated by BYD's unique 15.6in rotating infotainment touchscreen, but apart from that it’s fairly nondescript.